NaixGames/Polycosmos/README.md

 - You get access to the second side of the mirror after getting 300 Darkness and talking to Nyx

-- In keepsakesanity the multiworld expects you to have the keepsake item before getting the keepsake location for each Olympian god.
+- In Keepsakesanity the Multiworld expects you to have the keepsake item before getting the keepsake location for each Olympian god.

 - You need to talk to Achilles a couple of times to get the Codex.
 Speak to him after each run and you should get it between runs 3 and 5.

 - The Codex tells you which NPCs still have a check behind giving them nectar.

+- To progress Patroclus dialogue and give him a nectar you need to check his entry on the Codex after meeting him.

 # How this mod works